monarch-initiative/monarch-app/README.md

 [**⭐️⭐️ View the website ⭐️⭐️**](https://next.monarchinitiative.org/)

 The monarch-app repo contains the source code for the Monarch Initiative website (a Vue webapp),
 as well as `monarch-py`, a Python library for interacting with the Monarch Initiative knowledge graph.
 The `monarch-py` library also includes a FastAPI module that serves as the website's backend.
 Together, the frontend and backend make up the stack used to deply and run the Monarch Initiative website.

+If you wish to run Monarch-App as a local web application, please install the requirements below and then follow on to the usage section to start the application.
+Refer to [Using Local Data](#using-local-data) to see how you can run the full Monarch website locally and use your own data store.

 ### For developers